Taison

-Taison Barcellos Freda (born 13 January 1988), simply known as Taison, is a Brazilian professional footballer who plays as an attacking midfielder for Greek Super League club PAOK.
+Taison Barcellos Freda (born 13 January 1988), simply known as Taison, is a Brazilian professional footballer who plays as a left winger or attacking midfielder for Super League Greece club PAOK.

 Club career

 Internacional

 Taison started his career with Brazilian club Internacional and quickly rose to prominence within their youth set up, becoming one of the brightest prospects at the club.
 After making his first team debut in 2008, he went on to become an instrumental part of the team, subsequently winning the Copa Sudamericana.
 His great form continued into the next season, where he won the Campeonato Gaúcho, the Suruga Bank Championship, and finished as runner-up in the Copa do Brasil.
 Taison's first stint at the club reached its conclusion in great fashion with the 2010 Copa Libertadores title.

 Metalist Kharkiv

 After being linked with a host of clubs across Europe, including Wolfsburg and Napoli Taison eventually signed for Ukrainian club Metalist Kharkiv for an approximate fee of 6 million euros.
 He started brightly in Ukraine and even pipped Willian to the "best new signing" accolade.
 The Brazilian scored an incredible Marco van Basten style volley against Rosenborg BK on 8 November 2012 in the Europa League.
 In the same game he also provided the assist for the second in a 3–1 win.